nikacvet/advanced_analytics/README.md

 # All assignments

-For the assignments, we put here the final cleaned notebooks that were used for the assignments.
+For the assignments, we have included the final, cleaned notebooks that were used for the report.